pahimar/Equivalent-Exchange-3/README.md

 8. Go to `mcdev\source\Equivalent-Exchange-3\Releases\1.4.5\pre2` (or whatever you put into `build.properties` for `dir.release`, `release.minecraft.version`, and `release.mod.version`).
 You should see a .jar named `ee3-universal-pre2.jar` (or whatever you put into `release.mod.version`).

-9. Copy the jar into your Minecraft mods folder, and play Minecraft!
+9. Copy the jar into your Minecraft mods folder, delete all old versions of EE3, and play Minecraft!
+(Please make sure you have all prerequisites for MC installed first)

 ### To Update EE3 (For Windows Only?)
 1. Check to see if pahimar updated EE3 since you last compiled.
 If he/she did, follow these instructions.

 2. Open Github.

-3. Double-click on pahimar/Equivalent-Exchange-3.
+3. Double-click on `pahimar/Equivalent-Exchange-3`.

 4. At the top, there is a button named `Sync` (or `Refreshing...` if its still checking).